 Our bodies need alcohol, but with moderation.
 Our bodies need drugs, prescribed drugs, not restricted or illegal drugs.
-These are opinions we often hear and laugh at, but in serious talk, we know that many crimes are committed with the implication of drugs and alcohol.
+These are opinions we often hear and laugh at, but in a serious talk, we know that many crimes are committed with the implication of drugs and alcohol.

 Moreover, it is illegal in most territories for a minor, below 18 years old to purchase or drink alcohol in public places.
 The exemption is when a minor is with his parent or guardian.
 In Australia, it is even illegal to give drinks in private homes to a minor without the consent of his parent or guardian.
 Most important, it is illegal to drive vehicles under the influence of alcoholic drinks.